serl/rasplarm/README.md

 Obvious stuff
 =============

-No one is responsible if you use this crap and it didn't work
+No one is responsible if you use this crap and it doesn't work